 The primary function of washers is to provide a hardened non-galling surface under the turned element, particularly for torque-based pretensioning methods such as the calibrated wrench pretensioning method and twist-off-type tension-control bolt pretensioning method.
 Circular flat washers that meet the requirements of ASTM F436 provide both a hardened non-galling surface and an increase in bearing area that is approximately 50 percent larger than that provided by a heavy-hex bolt head or nut.
+However, tests have shown that washers of the standard 1⁄22 in. thickness have a minor influence on the pressure distribution of the induced bolt pretension.
+Furthermore, they

-b Multiple washers with a combined thickness of 5/16 in. or larger do not satisfy this requirement.
+See ASTM F436 Section 1.2.2.4.
+Multiple washers with a combined thickness of 5/16 in. or larger do not satisfy this requirement.

-The plate washer or bar shall be of structural-grade steel material, but need not be hardened.
+^c The plate washer or bar shall be of structural-grade steel material, but need not be hardened.